PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 Now lets divide `a` and `b` and store its result.
 Now we know that `2 / 3` equals `0.6666` with `6` going on forever.

-If we want to result to support decimal places we can't use an `int`.
-Instead we have to use a `float` which supports decimal places.
+If we want the result to support decimal places we can't use an `int`.
+Instead we have to use a `float` which supports decimal places (aka `0.5` and `0.34` are examples of decimal places).

 ```c
 #include <stdio.h>